YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 - Upper-case letters may be used unlike CF.
   * `name(.iana)` returns *Preferred MIME Name* or *Name* of the encoding defined in "IANA Character Sets".
   * `name(.whatwg)` returns *Name* of the encoding defined by "The Encoding Standard".
-- `String.Encoding.shiftJIS.name(.iana[.whatwg])` returns "Shift_JIS" since "CP932" is no longer available for a name of any encodings.

 ### Name to `String.Encoding`